Miodrag93/argocd-apps-incode/README.md

   - `logs:DescribeLogStreams`
   - `logs:DescribeLogGroups`
   - `logs:PutRetentionPolicy`
+- IAM role for Alertmanager (IRSA, `monitoring:vmalertmanager-sns`) with the following permissions:
+  - `sns:Publish` (scoped to the alertmanager SNS topic)
+- AWS SNS topic with at least one confirmed email subscription — alerts are delivered via SNS, not Slack.
+Role, topic, and subscription are provisioned by Terraform (see `terraform-aws-incode-assignment`), not this repo.
 - SSH deploy key (or other SSH key with read access) for the git repo(s) ArgoCD will sync from

 > **Note:** Karpenter must be installed manually before bootstrapping ArgoCD.